tildeclub/tilde.etcskel/README.md

 # tilde.etcskel
-The /etc/skel directory from the tilde server
+The /etc/skel directory from tilde.club